Strategic Planning

 Photo of Seattle Public Library

-We love libraries and the people that make them work.
-Beyond simply being a place where the free books are (which, don’t get me wrong, is GREAT), libraries provide a number of critical services.
-From literacy programs to childcare programs, to employment training hubs, to community workshops, libraries are one of the few remaining spaces where public life is highly visible, diverse, and where people can simply … exist.
+We love libraries and the people who make them work.
+Beyond simply being a place where the free books are, libraries provide a number of critical services.
+From literacy programs to childcare programs, to employment training hubs, to community workshops, libraries are one of the few remaining spaces where public life is highly visible, diverse, and where people can simply… exist.

-Because libraries have such diverse possibilities for what they can do, and what they are expected to do, they often have competing priorities and responsibilities.
-And libraries are, unfortunately, often critically under-resourced, with such difficult-to-quantify aims and goals, they frequently need to justify their value to stakeholders and governing bodies.
+Because libraries have such wide-ranging possibilities for what they can do, and what they are expected to do, they often have competing priorities and responsibilities.
+Couple that with the fact that libraries are, unfortunately, often critically under-resourced, most find that they need to justify their value to various community groups and governing bodies.

 Of course, the issue of public sector organizations receiving adequate funding remains a complex topic.
-Libraries generally need to strive for very well defined KPIs (key performance indicators) and a habit of developing library performance measures, aligned to their public library strategic plan, in order to instill confidence in those external bodies.
+Libraries generally need to strive for well-defined KPIs (key performance indicators) and a habit of measuring performance, aligned to their public library strategic plan, in order to instill confidence in those external bodies.

-A strategy implementation software partner can help in communicating the value of these plans, as well as assist in the actualization towards the kinds of complex goals libraries have.
+A strategy implementation software partner can help in communicating the value of these plans, as well as assist in the actualization of the complex goals libraries often have.
 From ensuring they are aligned with the community needs, to making efficient use of scant resources, to preparing for the future and responding to change, libraries have a lot to teach us about how we consider strategic planning.

 Here are three Envisio clients who have taken their public library strategic plans to the next level–promoting diversity, ease of use, and inspiring residents to treat their library as a vital hub for the communities they serve.